huggingface/blog/ai-comic-factory.md

  - `LLM_ENGINE` to configure the language model (possible values are `INFERENCE_API`, `INFERENCE_ENDPOINT`, `OPENAI`)
  - `RENDERING_ENGINE` to configure the image generation engine (possible values are `INFERENCE_API`, `INFERENCE_ENDPOINT`, `REPLICATE`, `VIDEOCHAIN`).

-In the scope of this tutorial, we will only focus on making the AI Comic Factory work on the Inference API, so those need to be set to `INFERENCE_API`:
+We'll focus on making the AI Comic Factory work on the Inference API, so they both need to be set to `INFERENCE_API`:

 ![duplicate-space-3.jpg](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/165_ai_comic_factory/duplicate-space-3.jpg)